-By arriving onto this page, you are taking the first proactive step in search for jobs, careers or employment.
+By arriving on this page, you are taking the first proactive step in the search for jobs, careers or employment.

-Because we know that the job search is a full time job without pay, we made this stressful task as easy as possible for you.
-As the result, you may find below our selection of the best resources and services available today for job seekers.
+Because we know that the job search is a full-time job without pay, we made this stressful task as easy as possible for you.
+As a result, you may find below our selection of the best resources and services available today for job seekers.

 International Job Search

 International job seekers should be prepared to take the foreign country as it is with all of its difficulties, contradictions and challenges.